Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

-\paragraph{\SECaccuracystudentstatetracing} The functioning of our system as a whole is contingent upon the functioning of the Student State Tracing.
-To test its reliability, we generate ten tutoring conversations for both problems and one author manually annotates them with ground truth state features $\mathbf{s}_t$.
+\textbf{\SECaccuracystudentstatetracing} The functioning of \name\ as a whole is contingent upon the functioning of the Student State Tracing.
+To test its reliability, we generate ten tutoring conversations for both problems and the first author manually annotates them with ground truth state features $\mathbf{s}_t$.
 We compare the outputs of the Student State Tracing with the annotated data.
-As a multi-label classification task, we compute for each possible label (state feature) the precision, recall, and micro F1 score.
+As a multi-label classification task, we compute for each state feature the precision, recall, and F1 score.
 We compare three different implementations of the State Tracing step and provide more details about our methodology and results in Table \ref{tab:Assessor_test} of Appendix \ref{sec:appendixstudentstatetracingtes}.
-Our simple procedure already achieves satisfactory results of 0.77 for the micro F1 score.
-The Student State Tracing is a task of its own, and we encourage researchers to try different classification models to improve the reliability of this step.
+Our implementation achieves a satisfactory micro F1 score of $0.77$.
+The Student State Tracing is a task of its own, and we encourage researchers to try different classification models to improve its reliability.

-\paragraph{\SECresultsfidelity{}} \emph{\name\ is successful in steering the LLM to follow the Productive Failure--inspired tutoring strategy.} We report in Figure \ref{fig:study_results} the results of the protocol defined in Section \ref{sec:evaluationmetrics}{}.
-We note that the PF score (out of 4) is used as a proxy for the extent to which the tutor followed the PF tutoring strategy.
+\textbf{\SECresultsfidelity{}} \emph{\name\ is successful in steering the LLM to follow the PF tutoring strategy.} We report in Figure \ref{fig:study_results} the results of the protocol defined in Section \ref{sec:evaluationmetrics}{}.
+We note the PF score (out of 4) is used as a proxy for the extent to which the tutor followed the PF tutoring strategy.
 We also report the average number of student-generated RSMs (partial solutions) on the problem \texttt{Consistency}.
-This metric is our best proxy for PF fidelity, as one of the goals of the PF tutoring strategy is to maximize this number, as explained in Section \ref{section:PF}.
+This metric is best proxy for PF fidelity, as one of the goals of the PF tutoring strategy is to maximize this number, as explained in Section \ref{section:PF}.
 Out of the two test problems, the number of RSMs can only be measured on \texttt{Consistency} as it is the only invention problem.